US To Reopen Borders To Vaccinated Travelers Nov 8 - UrduPoint

 The new schedule means the land border restrictions, which had been set to expire on October 21, will have to be extended one more time before the new rules enter into force, the White House official indicated.

-Despite the strict border closures, the United States has not yet mandated vaccines for domestic air travel.
+Despite the strict border closures, the United States has not mandated vaccines for domestic air travel.